the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 In 2007, Netflix released anonymized movie ratings of almost 500K users.
 Despite the non-availability of usernames, some Texas researchers were able to reidentify users by using the Internet Movie Database as a base source[6].
 This highlights the importance of considering the potential re-identification risks before releasing insufficiently anonymized data.
 There are three key types of reidentification risks that the researcher has to account for when anonymizing their data.
 * **Identity Disclosure**: This form of disclosure takes place when an individual is re-identified from their record with a high confidence due to either insufficient anonymization or identification through linking with external databases among other methods.
 * **Attribute Disclosure**: Attribute Disclosure takes place when an intruder is able to ascertain that an entry in a database belongs to a specific user with a great degree of certainty.
 Having outliers in the database increases the possibility of this form of disclosure.
 * **Inference Disclosure**: Inference Disclosure occurs when an inference can be made about an individual with a high level of confidence irrespective of whether or not they belong to the dataset.
-Demographical statistics like 82% of millenials use this social media would help make inferences about people who weren't polled as well.
+Demographical statistics like 82% of millennials use this social media would help make inferences about people who weren't polled as well.

 In addition to considering the variety of disclosure risks, it is also important to consider the variety of motivations and competencies a hypothetical intruder might possess.
 The attackers can be generalized into three main types [7]:
 * **Prosecutor**: here, the intruder is interested in finding a specific person in a specific database.
 Risks pertaining to this intruder can be measured by determining the uniqueness of quasi-identifiers in a database.